bosterholz/cloudcourse/index.md

 #### Let's BLAST something

 But a simple "hello world!" is just to boring.
-Let's do something more usefull.
+Let's do something more useful.
 We will take a quick look at [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi).

 The "Basic Local Alignment Search Tool" or BLAST is a bioinformatics tool to find regions of similarity between biological sequences.
 The program compares nucleotide or protein sequences to sequence databases and calculates the statistical significance.